Mary, Queen of Hungary: Husband's co-ruler (1387–1395)

 Mary met her husband in Zagreb on 4 July.
 She officially remained Sigismund's co-ruler until the end of her life, but her influence on government was minimal.
-Sigismund's land grants were always confirmed with Mary's own great seal during the first year of their common rule, but thereafter the grantees rarely sought her confirmation.
+Sigismund's land grants were always confirmed with Mary's great seal during the first year of their common rule, but thereafter the grantees rarely sought her confirmation.
 Royal charters counted her regnal years not from her ascension, but from her husband's coronation.
-Nevertheless, Mary persuaded her husband to dismember John Horvat who was captured in July 1394 although Sigismund would have been willing to spare his life.
+Nevertheless, according to Johannes de Thurocz, Mary persuaded her husband to dismember John Horvat who was captured in July 1394 although Sigismund would have been willing to spare his life.

 Mary was pregnant when she decided to venture out alone on a hunt in a Buda forest on 17 May 1395.
 Her horse tripped, threw her and fell on top of her.
 The trauma induced labor and she gave birth prematurely to a son.
 The queen succumbed to the fatal injuries; being far from any kind of assistance, her son died as well.
 She was buried in the cathedral of Várad (now Oradea in Romania).
 Mary's sister, Jadwiga, claimed the Hungarian crown, but Sigismund retained it without much difficulty.

 Ancestors

+Queen Mary's ancestors of the Árpád dynasty.